British Ladies' Football Club: Reception

 The club divided into a north and south team and on 23 March 1895, 10,000 (Note: Variously reported in newspapers at the time as up to 11,000) spectators watched the inaugural game at Alexandra Park, Crouch End, London.
 Unlike in the matches of 1881, players no longer had to wear corsets and high-heeled boots, but acquired standard man's boots in suitable sizes.
 The teams wore loose blouses and black knickerbockers, brown leather boots and leg pads.
 This kit was called Rational Dress after the movement opposing tight corsets, high heels, and unwieldy skirts.They still had to wear bonnets, with the game being stopped if any woman headed the ball and it dislodged either bonnet or hairpin which had to be replaced before the game could resume.

 The reaction was generally one of being heckled by the crowd, and press censure, bordering on derision.

 Despite this, the club went on tour, sponsored by Lady Dixie, and in the following two years played some 100 exhibition matches.
 The tour attracted great publicity from the press, though not entirely restricted to the sport as, at the time, women playing football was intricately linked to the 'Rights question'.

 The British Ladies' played their second match at Preston Park on 6 April 1895.
 The following game at Bury was attended by 5,000.
 The team played exhibition matches in Reading, Maidenhead, New Brompton, Walsall and Newcastle, where the North beat South 4–3 at St James' Park with more than 8,000 spectators attending the match.
-Tour continued in South Shield and Darlington.
+Tour continued in South Shields and Darlington.
 Only 400 spectators attended the match at Jesmond.